-Low-dose birth control is a type of hormonal birth control that contains lower amounts of hormones than some older, traditional pills.
+Low-dose birth control is a type of hormonal birth control that contains lower amounts of hormones than other types.
+They can have various health benefits.

 For some people, low-dose pills may cause fewer side effects and offer more health benefits than higher-dose pills.
 Some low-dose pills contain both estrogen and progestin, while others contain only progestin.

 In this article, learn about the oral types of low-dose birth control.
 We also cover the risks and side effects of this type of medication.

 Most birth control pills contain a combination of estrogen and progestin.